joe-lemay/StoryBookAI/README.md

 <br/>

 <p align="center">
   An automatically generated story book with illustrations to answer children's questions.
-Uses OpenAI's api to create an educational children's book with illustrations.
+Uses OpenAI's API to create an educational children's book with illustrations.
 Operates as a full stack Vite application, utilizing JSWT timed session validation, image uploading with an AWS S3 bucket, and stores users' creations in a MongoDB cluster.
     </p>
 <img src="imgs/AiDream2.PNG" width="500px" >
 </div>